-- performance by the employee of his duties in a manner that is deemed consistently materially unsatisfactory by our Board of Directors in its sole and exclusive discretion; - willful and material failure or refusal by the employee to perform his duties under the employment agreement (other than by reason of the employee's death or disability); - certain breaches or nonobservance by the employee of the provisions of the employment agreement or directions of our Board of Directors or of rules issued by a stock exchange on which our securities are listed: - any negligence, willful misconduct, or personal dishonesty of the employee resulting in a good faith determination by our Board of Directors of a loss to us or a damage to our reputation; - · any failure by the employee to comply with our policies or procedures to a material extent; - the employee commits any act of deliberate unlawful discrimination or harassment; - the employee is adjudged bankrupt or enters into any composition or arrangement with or for the benefit of his creditors; - · the employee becomes of unsound mind or a patient for the purposes of any law relating to mental health; or - the employee becomes prohibited by law from being an employee.
+- performance by the employee of his duties in a manner that is deemed consistently materially unsatisfactory by our Board of Directors in its sole and exclusive discretion; - willful and material failure or refusal by the employee to perform his duties under the employment agreement (other than by reason of the employee's death or disability); - certain breaches or nonobservance by the employee of the provisions of the employment agreement or directions of our Board of Directors or of rules issued by a stock exchange on which our securities are listed; - any intentional act of dishonesty, fraud, or embezzlement by the employee or the admission or conviction of, or entering of a plea of nolo contendere by, the employee of any felony or any lesser crime involving moral turpitude, dishonesty, fraud, embezzlement, or theft; - any negligence, willful misconduct, or personal dishonesty of the employee resulting in a good faith determination by our Board of Directors of a loss to us or a damage to our reputation; - any failure by the employee to comply with our policies or procedures to a material extent; - the employee commits any act of deliberate unlawful discrimination or harassment; - in the case of Dr. Stotish, the employee is adjudged bankrupt or enters into any composition or arrangement with or for the benefit of his creditors; - the employee becomes of unsound mind or a patient for the purposes of any law relating to mental health; or - the employee becomes prohibited by law from being an employee.